 Dangerous goods are materials that may harm people if transported in an aircraft.
 These materials can include toxins or biological agents.
 Toxic materials can cause serious health problems if they come into contact with the skin, eyes, or respiratory system.
 Biological agents can cause serious injuries or death if inhaled or ingested.

-There are strict regulations governing the transport of dangerous goods in aircraft.
-Airlines or courier personnel such as dg dangerous goods must carefully review each shipment to ensure compliance with all applicable regulations.
+Strict regulations govern the transport of dangerous goods in aircraft.
+Airlines or courier personnel, such as DG Dangerous Goods, must carefully review each shipment to ensure compliance with all applicable regulations.
 If the load does not meet all requirements, the airline may refuse to transport it.
 In some cases, airlines may require dangerous goods carriers to remove the material from their shipments before transporting them in aircraft.

 6: Radioactive Materials

-There are a few types of radioactive materials that are considered dangerous goods.
+A few types of radioactive materials are considered dangerous goods.
 These materials can hurt humans if they come into contact with them.
 Some of the most common radioactive materials include cesium, iodine, and plutonium.
-All three of these materials can cause cancer if ingested or inhaled.
+All three can cause cancer if ingested or inhaled.
 They can also damage organs if they come into contact with the skin.

 7: Hazardous Chemicals